psilons/pypigeonhole-proj-tmplt/README.md

   certain folders, bin, conf, src or output from builds.
 - release: tag version in GIT.
 It's manual now (web interface).
 - upload: such as PyPI, Artifactory, Nexus, etc. A lot of variations here.
-- deploy: such as kubernetes, Ansible, etc. A lot of variations here.
+- deploy: such as manual kubernetes, Ansible, etc. A lot of variations here.

 So we tackle the reusable steps, application packaging and release, other steps vary quite a bit.
 In our case, upload is simple too.